The Controller – hereinafter referred to as the Customer, who agrees to this agreement

 The duration of this Agreement corresponds to the duration of the Service Agreement.
 The cancellation of this Agreement automatically corresponds to the cancellation of the Service Agreement.

 § 2.
 Specification of the Agreement Details

 (1) Nature and Purpose of the intended Processing of Data

 The undertaking of the contractually agreed Processing of Data shall be carried out within a Member State of the European Union (EU) or within a Member State of the European Economic Area (EEA).
-Each and every Transfer of Data to a State which is not a Member State of either the EU or the EEA requires the prior agreement of the Customer and shall only occur if the specific conditions of Article 44 et seq.
+Each and every processing of data to a State which is not a Member State of either the EU or the EEA requires the prior agreement of the Customer and shall only occur if the specific conditions of Article 44 et seq.
 GDPR have been fulfilled.
-The adequate level of protection offered by named subcontractors in Section 6 is either established via a decision of the European Commission (Article 45 Paragraph 3 GDPR) or is the result of an approved Certification Mechanism.
+The adequate level of protection offered by named subcontractors in Section 7 is either established via a decision of the European Commission (Article 45 Paragraph 3 GDPR) or is the result of an approved Certification Mechanism.
 (Article 46 Paragraph 2 Point f in conjunction with Article 42 GDPR).

 (2) Types of Data